-A new member of the Franklin County Sheriff’s Office starts his training Monday.
-Mattis K. Nine is a three-month-old Yellow Lab who will become the first therapy dog for the department.
+A new member of the Franklin County Sheriff’s Office was sworn into duty: Mattis K. Nine, a Yellow Lab who becomes the department's first-ever therapy dog.
+And yes, he's a good deputy.

-After the puppy - named "Mattis" after the U.S. Defense Secretary - completes a series of five different types of training, he will accompany Deputy Sheriff Darrah Metz on all of her shifts.
+After the puppy - named "Mattis" after the U.S. Defense Secretary - completed a series of five different types of training, he will begin to accompany Deputy Sheriff Darrah Metz on all of her shifts.
 Those shifts will include working on community outreach in nursing homes and with veterans, and providing comfort to victims of crime.

 “When you have a fuzzy face, it brings a comfort level to people because tactically, they can touch the dog, they can pet the dog.
 That gives comfort to people,” Metz says.
 “They don’t have to talk to the dog, or be anything else to the dog.
 It’s just the dog is very accepting and I think that people find that attractive.”

-Mattis’s role in the department was enabled by a $10,000 donation, according to Metz, and his training will last for nine months.
+Mattis’s role in the department was enabled by a $10,000 donation, according to Metz, and began training in April.

 Metz says this type of program is uncommon in law enforcement, but it’s gaining traction in a few departments across the country.